Helen Easterbrook

 R v RW (2021)

-client acquitted of a double marital rape against a background of allegations of coercive and controlling behaviour.
+Client acquitted of a double marital rape against a background of allegations of coercive and controlling behaviour.

 R v U (2019)

-defence of a logistics specialist charged with 16 counts of fraud via the Defence travel booking system.
+Defence of a logistics specialist charged with 16 counts of fraud via the Defence travel booking system.

 R v P (2017)

-successful defence of an officer accused of sexual assault during training.
+Successful defence of an officer accused of sexual assault during training.
 The case was stayed as an abuse of process on day one of trial.

 With a strong STEM rather than humanities background, Helen brings both the logical mind of a computer programmer and the experience of working with numbers to all fraud cases she is involved with.
 Her background in computing means she is easily able to analyse financial records presented in a range of formats, presenting the same to jurors in a manner that is easy to follow and understand.